Get In Touch With Us

 Reasons Behind Wage Differences

-1. Casual Loading:
+- Casual Loading:

 Casual workers receive a higher hourly rate due to casual loading, which compensates for the absence of benefits such as paid leave and the lack of job security.
 Casual employees do not have a guaranteed number of working hours and can have their shifts reduced or canceled at short notice.
-The higher pay rate helps offset these uncertainties.
+The higher pay rate helps offset these uncertainties. - Entitlements for Full-Time and Part-Time Workers:

 Full-time and part-time workers enjoy greater job security and access to benefits like paid annual leave, sick leave, and long service leave.
 These entitlements are designed to provide financial stability and support employee well-being.
-The trade-off for these benefits is a slightly lower hourly rate compared to casual workers, reflecting the value of these additional protections and the security of regular employment.
+The trade-off for these benefits is a slightly lower hourly rate compared to casual workers, reflecting the value of these additional protections and the security of regular employment. - Flexibility and Stability:

 The wage structure in the hospitality industry aims to balance the flexibility desired by some workers with the stability and benefits required by others.
 Casual employment offers flexibility for both employers and employees, allowing for adjustments based on business needs and personal circumstances.
 In contrast, full-time and part-time positions provide more predictable income and stability, which can be crucial for long-term planning.